 If a truck is overloaded, or the items have not been stored or secured correctly, accidents can occur.
 A truck that is too heavy will also have issues with braking and accelerating, and this can cause problems with the reaction time of the driver and negate their safe stopping distance.

 What Are The Consequences Of A Trucking Accident?

 Being involved in a trucking accident has the potential to be fatal due to the larger size of the vehicle involved.
 Severe, life-changing injuries can be sustained by victims, including:

 - Bone and facial fractures

 What Can I Do If I Am Involved In A Trucking Accident?

-If you find yourself the victim of an accident involving a truck, the first step is to make sure all those involved are safe, and swap information with any other drivers involved such as drivers licence and insurance details – this is a legal requirement in Indiana.
+If you find yourself the victim of an accident involving a truck, the first step is to make sure all those involved are safe and swap information with any other drivers involved such as driver’s license and insurance details – this is a legal requirement in Indiana.
 In the event that the accident results in property damage worth over $1000, or injury or death to any party involved, you are legally obligated to report the incident to the police within 10 days.

 Your next step should be to contact a qualified personal injury attorney in Highland who has previously worked in this area.
 They will be able to advise you on how to proceed moving forward.